lando/lando/docs/config/drupal6.md

 While Lando [recipes](./../config/recipes.md) set sane defaults so they work out of the box they are also [configurable](./../config/recipes.md#config).

 Here are the configuration options, set to the default values, for this recipe.
-If you are unsure about where this goes or what this means we *highly recommend* scanning the [recipes documentation](./../config/recipes.md) to get a good handle on how the magicks work.
+If you are unsure about where this goes or what this means, we *highly recommend* scanning the [recipes documentation](./../config/recipes.md) to get a good handle on how the magicks work.

 ```yaml
 recipe: drupal6